Search and track applications using Public Access

 If you don't, we will classify the comment as anonymous, and will not:

-If you would like to view a comment, you can complete our online request form.
+If you would like to view a comment on an application we received before 1 April 2019, you can complete our online request form.

-We will not share any comments that are inappropriate, including those that are racist, inflammatory or derogatory.
-We will not consider these comment in the decision process.
+We will not display, share or consider any comments that are inappropriate, including those that are racist, inflammatory or derogatory.

-If we receive comments by post or in a format that we can't copy from, we will send a summary of the comment if requested.
+If we receive comments by post or in a format that we can't copy from, we will display a summary of the comment.